-We also have Preferred Provider Organizations (PPO):
+We also offer a Preferred Provider Organization (PPO):

 Our fee-for-service plan offers services through a PPO.
-When you use our PPO providers, you will receive covered services at reduced cost.
-SAMBA is solely responsible for the selection of PPO providers in your area.
-Contact us for the names of PPO providers and to verify their continued participation.
+We have entered into an arrangement with CareFirst[®] BlueCross[®] BlueShield[®] to offer the BlueCross BlueShield PPO Network in all states.
+When you use BlueCross BlueShield PPO providers, you will receive covered services at reduced cost.
+Local BlueCross BlueShield plans are solely responsible for the selection of PPO providers in your area.
+Contact "BlueCard[®] Access" at 1-800/810-BLUE (2583) for the names of PPO providers and to verify their continued participation.
 You can also go to our Web page, which you can reach through the FEHB Web site, www.opm.gov/insure.
-Contact SAMBA to request a PPO directory.

-The non-PPO benefits are the standard benefits of this Plan.
+The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 Provider networks may be more extensive in some areas than others.
 We cannot guarantee the availability of every specialty in all areas.
-If no PPO provider is available, or you do not use a PPO provider, the standard non-PPO benefits apply.
+If no PPO provider is available, or you do not use a PPO provider, the regular non-PPO benefits apply.